griffithlab/civic-docs/docs/model/evidence/evidence_rating.rst

 Evidence items with a 4-star rating should be strong, have well-supported evidence, well-controlled experiments, and convincing results.
 Any discrepancies from expected results are well-explained and not concerning.

-This example was similar in design as the 5-start example, however, the reduced sample size contributed to the reduction in the start rating.
+This example was similar in design as the 5-start example, however, the reduced sample size contributed to the reduction in the star rating.

 Curating Three-Star Evidence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The example `Evidence Item below <https://civicdb.org/links/evidence/5982>`__ describes the same Phase 2A clinical trial from Supplementary Figure 23, but differs in the advanced solid tumor type being evaluated.
+The example `Evidence Item below <https://civicdb.org/links/evidence/5982>`__ describes the same Phase 2A clinical trial as shown above as a four-star Evidence Item, but differs in the advanced solid tumor type being evaluated.
 In the subset of patients with bladder cancer, three of nine patients showed response to combination therapy with trastuzumab and pertuzumab, which supports sensitivity/response.
-Although this evidence item is derived from the same clinical trial, the reduction in Evidence Rating is representative of the smaller number of patients and large 95% confidence interval.
+Although this Evidence Item is derived from the same clinical trial, the reduction in Evidence Rating is representative of the smaller number of patients and large 95% confidence interval.

 .. figure:: /images/figures/evidence-summary_EID5982.png
    :alt: Screenshot of EID5982's summary, a three-star Evidence Item

    Figure 3: Screenshot of EID5982's summary, a three-star Evidence Item

 Evidence Items with a 3-star rating are convincing but not supported by a breadth of experiments.
-These Evidence Items be smaller scale projects, or novel results without many follow-up experiments.
+These Evidence Items may be smaller scale projects, or novel results without many follow-up experiments.

-Even though these Evidence Items might contain reduced amount of data discrepancies from expected results should still be explained and not concerning.
+Even though these Evidence Items might contain reduced amount of data, discrepancies from expected results should still be explained and not concerning.

 Curating Two-Star Evidence
 ~~~~~~~~~~~~~~~~~~~~~~~~~~